-Annually, in accordance with Sections 2925(6) and 2925(7) of the Public Authorities Law, and Part 201.3 as promulgated on March 29, 2006, the Corporation shall prepare:
+Annually, in accordance with Sections 2925(6) and 2925(7) of the Public Authorities Law, and Part 201.3, the Corporation shall prepare:

-- 1. an Investment Report for approval by the Board which shall include the following: - a) the Corporation's Investments Policy, Procedures, Reporting and Control Guidelines; - b) Amendments to the Guidelines since the last investment report; - c) an explanation of the Guidelines and Amendments; - d) the results of the annual independent audit of investments; - e) the investment income record of the Corporation; and - f) a list of the total fees, commissions or other charges paid to each Authorized Investment Banker or Broker, including Trustee fees, since the last Investment Report.
+- 1. An Investment Report for approval by the Board which shall include the following: - a) the Corporation's Investments Policy, Procedures, Reporting and Control Guidelines; - b) Amendments to the Guidelines since the last investment report; - c) an explanation of the Guidelines and Amendments; - d) the results of the annual independent audit of investments; - e) the investment income record of the Corporation; and - f) a list of the total fees, commissions or other charges paid to each Authorized Investment Banker or Broker, including Trustee fees, since the last Investment Report.